 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Emily Dickinson and Safe In Their Alabaster Chambers
+Emily Dickinson And A Summary of Safe In Their Alabaster Chambers

 The history behind this poem needs to be explained because there are several different versions.
 Emily Dickinson altered the lines to the original following her dialogue, via letter, with Susan Dickinson, her sister-in-law, who advised changes to the second stanza.
 The year was 1859.